Dominara1/wava/README.md

 **W**ayland **A**udio **V**isualizer for **A**ll

-Unofficial support: for WASAPI (Windows)
+Unofficial support for: WASAPI (Windows)

 Official support for: Pipewire, PortAudio, Pulseaudio, SHMEM, FIFO (MPD) and sndio.